Further Revised- 9/15/15

 In fact as per electrical saving alone, this fixture will cost you $62 more per year based on running at 12 hours per day and with an average electrical cost of .13 per kWh.
 Factor in the one year warranty and lower lifespan (1 year warranty) and this can be a very expensive Reef Aquarium LED to purchase and keep over time!!

-Finally as per a rude comment asking me to back up my claims with data; while I cited references throughout this article, the above three, which includes my base article about LEDs, are also now added just above.
+Finally as per a comment asking me to back up my claims with data, while I cited references throughout this article, the above three, which includes my base article about LEDs, are also now added just above.

 EcoTech Warranty = 1 Year

-TMC had a quality control failure where-by these same cool white Cree emitters were used in their Ocean White 1500 XG fixtures instead of the correct patented XPG 9000-10000k emitters.
+TMC had a quality control failure in 2012 where-by these same cool white Cree emitters from EcoTech were used in their Ocean White 1500 XG fixtures instead of the correct patented XPG 9000-10000k emitters.

 What is interesting is this mistake was caught by knowledgeable customers, one of whom made a spectrograph so as to back up their claim that these were not the correct emitters.